 Setup/Update your locale_dir:

-$ sphinx-intl update -p _build/locale -l de -l ja
+$ sphinx-intl update -p _build/gettext -l de -l ja

 Done.
 You got these directories that contain po files: